-- 2. I was born in Forfar and grew up in \\\\\\.
+- 2. I was born in Forfar and grew up in Example.
 I went to the local primary school from the age of five.
 My parents were hill farmers.
 It's not a rich life, not like arable farmers with large subsidies.
-I have a brother, \\\\\\, who is three years older than me.
-I have a sister, \\\\\\ who is five years older than me.
-We were fairly active most of the time. - 3.
-When I was born my parents set up an educational trust with the hope of obtaining a better education for me than the local schools in Kirriemuir and Blairgowrie could offer.
-Kirriemuir had lots of problems.
+I have a brother, Example who is three years older than me.
+I have a sister, Example who is five years older than me.
+We were fairly active most of the time. - When I was born my parents set up an educational trust with the hope of obtaining a better education for me than the local schools in Kirriemuir and Blairgowrie could offer.
+Kirriemuir had lots of problems. - 4.
+When I was eight years old I went to be and the boarding school in the boarding.
+My father had gone to be and the before going on to Winchester School.
+My brother went to be and the boarding school and Kilgraston which was run by nuns.
+I had visited before going as my brother was there but there was no entrance exam I had to sit.